-Basic Needs Budget Assumptions:
+Basic Needs Budget Assumptions

-Household Configurations and Size: The Committee reviewed the current demographics of Vermont to ensure that the family configurations and assumptions about households used in the report still align with the actual makeup of Vermont households.
+Household Configurations and Size

+The Committee reviewed the current demographics of Vermont to ensure that the family configurations and assumptions about households used in the report still align with the actual makeup of Vermont households.
 This included investigating the number of households with two adults living together as roommates.

-The Committee recommends that a new household configuration, a single person in shared housing, be added to the Basic Needs Budgets Report.
-The current report assumes that two adult households are comprised of spouses or partners - it does not account for individuals living with roommates.
-The Committee took testimony on this household type and determined that it should be accounted for in future reports.
+The Committee recommends that a new household configuration, a single person in shared housing, be added to the Basic Needs Budgets Report and be used to calculate the official livable wage.
+Including the new family configuration would require JFC approval and changing the family configuration used for the official livable wage would require a statutory change.
+The current report assumes that two-adult households are comprised of spouses or partners, in a one-bedroom rental unit - it does not account for individuals living with roommates.
+The Committee took testimony on single adults living in shared housing and determined that it should be accounted for and be used to calculate the official livable wage in future reports.

 The Committee also recommends removing the two-adult household with one wage earner and two children configuration.
+This recommendation would require JFC approval.
 This is recommended because of the recent Child Care Financial Assistance Program (CCFAP) subsidy eligibility change that goes into effect on October 1, 2024.
-This subsidy will be incorporated into the child care line in the 2025 Basic Needs Budgets Report.
+This subsidy will be incorporated into the child care line in the 2024 Basic Needs Budgets Report.
 Based on income assumptions, all family configurations with children in the report are expected to qualify for CCFAP subsidies.
-With the inclusion of the new child care subsidy, the budget for this household configuration will converge with the estimated budget and livable wage for households with two wage-earning adults and two children.
+With the inclusion of the new child care subsidy, the budget for the two-adult household with one wage earner and two children configuration will converge with the estimated budget and livable wage for households with two wage-earning adults and two children.

-Urban and Rural Budgets: Current statute requires the presentation of a basic needs budget that differentiates between urban and rural cost of living.
+Urban and Rural Budgets

+Current statute requires the presentation of a basic needs budget that differentiates between urban and rural cost of living.
 The livable wage is then calculated by averaging the two budgets together.
 The Committee received testimony that outlined specific areas where the geographic distinction affects estimated expenses.
 Housing, transportation, and child care spending all vary between urban and rural areas.
 These components comprise a significant portion of the overall budgets.